gvwilson/sensibleadventures/short-stories/litany.md

 "Yeah.
 Turns out Mom wasn't the only one this happened to.
 There have been a bunch of cases.
-There was a professor named Peaslee just before the first World War–Mom had one of his son's diaries.
+There was a professor named Peaslee just before the first World War---Mom had some of his son's books.
 And there was another prof back in the fifties, and a couple of other people."
 He locked eyes with Doctor Biczo.